 Screenwriters tend to look at LinkedIn as a job board.
 You aren’t going to find a lot of screenwriting gigs on LinkedIn.

-Just about every significant literary manager and agent has a LI profile.
-Just about every indie to studio-level producer has a profile.
-Not only are their pages detailed, but they post and share regularly.
+Just about every major literary manager and agent in the industry has a LinkedIn profile, as do most indie to studio-level producers.
+These profiles are not only highly detailed, but these professionals also tend to post and share updates regularly.

 HERE IS WHY YOU SHOULD USE LINKEDIN:

--- Even if you pay monthly for a personalized website on GoDaddy, it still won't come up first when googling your name.
+-- Even if you pay for a personalized website on GoDaddy, it still won't show up first when someone googles your name.
 Your LinkedIn profile, on the other hand, will.
-Don't make the mistake of assuming that producers will only search for you on IMDb, think again.
-They type your name in the Google search engine.
-LinkedIn is free.
-It’s a place to upload your resume, list your credits, write out your bio, upload a photo, share blogs and articles, list your education, get recommendations, and so much more.
-What employer or recruiter would not want all of this information in one convenient location?
+Don't make the mistake of assuming that producers will only search for you on IMDb - they will also use Google to find you.
+Best of all, LinkedIn is completely free to use.
+You can upload your resume, list your credits, write a bio, share articles and blogs, list your education, receive recommendations, and much more.
+Think about it - what employer or recruiter wouldn't want all of this information in one convenient location?
 Make it easy for them by having a complete and professional LinkedIn profile.

 HOW NOT TO USE LINKEDIN:

-Your bio should invite the viewer to continue through your page.
+Your bio should entice the viewer to explore the rest of your profile.

 You can quickly tell a future employer that you are open to writing assignments and coverage opportunities by listing your experience under the employment/credit section.
 LI is not a cover letter where you are applying for a screenwriting position.
 It’s a resume where producers can learn a little more about you and what you can bring to the table if they wish to hire you.